 The rate of growth varies widely among individual lake trout from the same race or the same lake, as well as among fish from different races or waters.
-In Lake Michigan the average total length at the end of the fifth year of life has been estimated on the basis of scale examinations to be about 16 inches (14 to 18 inches in different collections), whereas in Great Bear Lake, Canada, 10 years are required to attain this size.
-Tagged native lake trout recovered in Lake Superior or Lake Michigan, 1 or more years after marking, indicate an average growth of about 3 inches per year for fish 12 to 26 inches long.
+In Lake Michigan, the average total length at the end of the fifth year of life has been estimated on the basis of scale examinations to be about 16 inches (14 to 18 inches in different collections), whereas in Great Bear Lake, Canada, 10 years are required to attain this size.
+Tagged native lake trout recovered in Lake Superior or Lake Michigan, lormore vears after marking, had an average growth of about 3 inches per year for fish 12 to 26 inches long.
 Thus the application of a "rule of thumb" of about 3 inches of growth per year provides reasonable estimates of the age of the smaller lake trout from these waters.
-At greater size the average annual increment in length decreases steadily and amounts to as little as 1/2 inch or less for fish over 36 inches long.
+At greater size the average annual increment of length decreases steadily and may amount to as little as 1/2 inch or less for fish over 36 inches long.